Roth vs Traditional IRA

 What is your marginal tax rate today?

-If 24% or below, Roth is the working assumption.
-If 32% or above, Traditional has a near-term case.
+If 24 percent or below per the 2026 brackets, Roth is the working assumption.
+If 32 percent or above, Traditional has a near-term case (subject to the Pub 590-A deduction phase-out).

 Income limits